-- 1.1 National Federation of High School Associations - 1.1.1 DIAA is affiliated with the National Federation of State High School Associations (NFHS).
-The playing codes, sanctions, and other rules of the NFHS are adopted except as modified by the DIAA Board of Directors. - 1.1.1.1 The playing rules of the United States Tennis Association, the United States Golf Association and the United States Lacrosse Association are adopted for the sports of tennis, golf and girls' lacrosse respectively except as modified by the DIAA Board of Directors.
+- 1.42 National Federation of High School Associations - 1.42.1 DIAA is affiliated with the National Federation of State High School Associations (NFHS).
+The playing rules, codes of conduct, sanctions, and other rules of guidelines in the NFHS rules books are adopted except as modified by the DIAA Board of Directors. - 1.42.1.1 The playing rules of the United States Tennis Association, the United States Golf Association and the United States Lacrosse Association are adopted for the sports of tennis, golf and girls' lacrosse respectively except as modified by the DIAA Board of Directors.

-1.2 Conferences
+1.23 Conferences

-- 1.2.1 Member schools may establish voluntary conference organizations that may be composed of public and nonpublic schools.
-When established they must submit its proposed membership and its constitution and bylaws to the DIAA Board of Directors and must be approved by the DIAA Board of Directors before the schools may enter into any contractual agreements. - 1.2.1.1 All subsequent amendments to the constitution and bylaws of the conference must be compatible with all provisions of the DIAA Regulations; interpretations and rulings of the Executive Director, Sportsmanship Committee, and Board of Directors; state tournament regulations; and DIAA approved playing codes.
+- 1.23.1 Member schools may establish voluntary conference organizations that may be composed of public and nonpublic schools.
+When established they must submit its proposed membership and its constitution and bylaws to the DIAA Board of Directors and must be approved by the DIAA Board of Directors before the schools may enter into any contractual agreements. - 1.23.1.1 All subsequent amendments to the constitution and bylaws of the conference must be compatible with all provisions of the DIAA Regulations; interpretations and rulings of the Executive Director, Sportsmanship Committee, and Board of Directors; state tournament regulations; and DIAA approved playing codes.

-1.3 Contracts
+1.34 Contracts